OfficeDev/open-xml-docs/docs/introduction-to-markup-compatibility.md

 You might want to work on specific document parts while leaving the rest untouched.
 For example, you might want to ensure minimal modification to the file.
-In that case, specify <span class="keyword">ProcessLoadedPartsOnly</span> for the process mode.
+In that case, specify **ProcessLoadedPartsOnly** for the process mode.
 With this setting, preprocessing and the associated filtering is only applied to the loaded document parts, not the entire document.